usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

     - **Recalculate which schema fields are hidden and remove that data:** In uiSchema, you can specify fields that are conditionally hidden based on user data.
 To avoid validation errors from data a user can't see, the schemaform updates the schema to add a `ui:hidden` property and remove any user data for those fields.
     - **Recalcuate general schema updates:** Because you can make arbitrary changes to the schema based on form data, the schemaform must also make those changes, for example, removing options in an `enum` array when a user has entered certain data.

+##### Creating multi-page forms

+Large forms are organized into *chapters* and *pages*.
+A chapter is a collection of pages, each rendered as a single rjsf form with a schema and `uiSchema` field component.
+The chapter and page organization is described in a form config file that the schemaform uses to generate a list of routes.
+A user can move through the list of pages until they reach the review page.

+The review page also takes the config file and renders each chapter in an accordion panel.
+Inside a panel, the schemaform uses rjsf to render each page with two sets of widgets, enabling a read-only view.
+This view uses simplified widgets and a different `FieldTemplate` component to render each form field in a definition list.
+The read-only view uses the rjsf `Form` component with no input elements, rendering instead with text.
+When a user on the review page clicks Edit for a form page, the normal widgets are used and a normal form is rendered.

+Each array item on a review page is rendered as read-only, and individual items can be edited independently.
+To accomplish this, the review `ArrayField` component renders each item in the array as it's own rjsf `Form`.
+In addition, array fields are taken from the page's read-only view and rendered separately.

 [Back to *Building a Form*](building-a-form/README.md)